liushilive/gitbook-plugin-hide-solution/README.md

 <!--endsec-->
 ```

-A section will take two arguments, listed as follows:
+A section will take three arguments, listed as follows:

 * **title:** the title of the section, it will appear as the title of the bootstrap panel (with size of h2).
 * **id:** the id of the section, it is useful for button control (discussed in next section).